elricstorm/rails-for-windows/docs/chap01.md

 * Rspec | Cucumber Testing

 This is just a base example.
 You start with someone else's idea in a VM test environment, play with it, get to know it, and then decide what you like the most.
 You can then test other stacks until you find a good mix and match of development style that fits your own.
 Then create your own stack!
 This is one reason why a VM may be one of the best options to go as it provides very good flexibility.

-##### IDE or Editor

-An IDE normally consists of a source code editor, build automation tools and a debugger.
-Several modern IDEs integrate with Intelli-sense coding features.
-Editors are standard text or code editors that may or may not do additional tasks.
-You could call some of the fancier editors hybrid IDE applications.
-Some IDEs that are usable on Windows include RubyMine and Netbeans.
-Both of these IDEs have extreme load times and tend to bottleneck resources.

-For our tutorials I recommend [Sublime Text 3] (http://www.sublimetext.com/3).
-It is a very sophisticated and extremely easy to use editor that has very little resource usage.

-After you have sublime text 3 downloaded and running, do the following:

-Setup Package Control.

-     Click CTRL + ~

-Copy and Paste the following below into the console and hit enter.

-     import urllib.request,os; pf = 'Package Control.sublime-package'; ipp = sublime.installed_packages_path(); urllib.request.install_opener( urllib.request.build_opener( urllib.request.ProxyHandler()) ); open(os.path.join(ipp, pf), 'wb').write(urllib.request.urlopen( 'http://sublime.wbond.net/' + pf.replace(' ','%20')).read())

-Close and restart Sublime Text 3.
-Next, let's add some packages to make it look more friendly:

-     Click Preferences > Package Control > Install Package Type Soda theme and click to install.
-     .. repeat and type RailsCasts color and click to install this theme.
-     .. repeat and type All Autocomplete and click to install.
-     .. repeat and type BeautifyRuby and click to install.
-     .. repeat and type Better Coffeescript and click to install.
-     .. repeat and type ChangeQuotes and click to install.
-     .. repeat and type SideBarEnhancements and click to install.
-     .. repeat and type GitGutter and click to install.

-Edit your user preferences:

-     Click Preferences > Settings-User

-Copy and paste in the settings from [sublime-preferences] (http://elricstorm.viewdocs.io/rails-for-windows/sublime-preferences).
-Also, you may want to change/edit the ignored words.
-I threw in a couple of words for fun.

-Next, download the [Inconsolata font] (http://www.levien.com/type/myfonts/inconsolata.html).
-It's a great font for developing and coding.
-Use the .otf version and once you download it, just click and install it.
-It's that easy.
-Now then, restart sublime text 3 and you should see everything looks pretty solid.
-Good job!

 ### Working with and setting up Environment Variables